marnagy/thesis-project/README.md

 ## Requirements
 - dotnet or runtime that can run C# 8.0+ (tested using dotnet)
 - python 3.9+
+- conda environment installed
-- installed python modules listed in 'required.txt' in 'rest' directory
+- installed python modules listed in 'conda_required.txt' in 'python' directory using conda (more instruction on how to create the environment in the file itself)

 ## csharp-console directory

-- expects server listening on 'http://localhost:5000'
-- Stores solution of C# client implementation using asynchronous programming for maximum speed
+- Stores solution of C# client implementation using multi-threading with semaphores to have full control of requests amount
 - designed for communicate with 'flask_rest.py' from 'rest' directory (getting distance/time)
-- [WIP] outputs to directory "csharp_results" using full path
 - implements Evolutionary algorithm using Evolutionary Strategies

 ## python directory

-- Stores scripts that use osmnx module
+- Stores python scripts that use osmnx module among others

-- This includes: Flask REST API (flask_rest.py), script for visualization of computed result (visualization.py) and script for downloading needed (Prague) map (download_map.py)
+- This includes: Flask REST API (flask_rest.py), script for visualization of computed result (visualization.py) and script for downloading needed map (download_map.py) and more

-### flask_rest.py

-- expects 'prague.osm' and 'visualization.py' files in current directory

-### visualization.py

-- expects 'prague.osm' file in current directory

 ### download_map.py

 - used to download map and save in current directory
-- [WIP] hard-coded to download Prague map
 - saves map to current directory to file 'prague.osm'

 ### addresses_overpass.py

 - get n shops in Prague using: python addresses_overpass.py --amount=n > [output file]

 - for generating test input

+### Other

+- for more details about the scripts, run script with --help flag

+## Contact

+- in case of further questions about this repository, feel free to contact me on my email: marek.nagy123456@gmail.com